A Legacy of Excellence in Social Work Education

 FAQ

 A Master of Social Work degree is a graduate-level degree that prepares students to succeed in advanced social work practice.
 MSW programs typically offer concentrations in specialized areas that align with career paths in the field.
-Students enrolled in Pitt’s Part-Time Online MSW program specialize in Direct Practice with Individuals, Families and Groups and can earn an optional certificate in Children, Youth and Families; Integrated Healthcare; or Mental Health.
+Students enrolled in Pitt’s Part-Time Online MSW program option specialize in Direct Practice with Individuals, Families and Groups and can earn an optional certificate in Children, Youth and Families; Integrated Healthcare; Mental Health; or Gerontology.

 Explore Pitt’s in-person Master of Social Work program